talip-git/TringlePaymentAPI/README.md

       if the currencyCode and accountType is not in the given enums we return response with status code 400, indicating bad request.
-      If the currencyCode and accountType is in the enums, and the accountNumber does not exists in the db(memory in this case) we create the account, default balance is 0.<br/>
+      If the currencyCode and accountType is in the enums, and the accountNumber does not exists in the db(memory in this case), we create the account, default balance is 0.<br/>
-      **!!!Important note, enums are basicily special integers, we cant directly create enums in Javascript therefore, I created constant arrays with supported currencies and account types in the utils directory we pick the enums based on the array index
+      **!!!Important note, enums are basicily special integers, we cant directly create enums in Javascript therefore, I created constant arrays with supported currencies and account types in the utils directory, we pick the enums based on the array index.
       In case of any server error, we return status code 500(Internal Server Error)**<br/><br/>
       **getAccount**<br/>
-        Checks the account based on the parameter, if the accound exists, we return it with the status code 200 else, we return 404 Not Found.
+        Checks the account based on the parameter, if the account exists, we return it with the status code 200 else, we return 404 Not Found.
         In case of any server error, we return status code 500(Internal Server Error).

 ## Payment